microsoft/react-native-windows-samples/docs/debugging-javascript.md

 > Remember to save `launch.json` so you can reuse this debugging configuration in the future.

-> *Important:* If you're having difficulty getting VS Code to connect with Web Debugging, make extra sure you're not running any part of RNW (watch out for rogue `node.exe` processes) before starting the steps above.
+> *Important:* If you're having difficulty getting VS Code to connect with Web Debugging, double check you're not running any part of RNW (watch out for rogue `node.exe` processes) before starting the steps above.

 <!--END_DOCUSAURUS_CODE_TABS-->